TryGhost/Ghost/koenig/kg-simplemde/README.md

 - **shortcuts**: Keyboard shortcuts associated with this instance.
 Defaults to the [array of shortcuts](#keyboard-shortcuts).
 - **showIcons**: An array of icon names to show.
 Can be used to show specific icons hidden by default without completely customizing the toolbar.
 - **spellChecker**: If set to `false`, disable the spell checker.
 Defaults to `true`.
 - **status**: If set to `false`, hide the status bar.
-Defaults to `true`.
+Defaults to the array of built-in status bar items.
-  - Optionally, you can set an array of status bar elements to include, and in what order.
+  - Optionally, you can set an array of status bar items to include, and in what order.
+You can even define your own custom status bar items.
-- **statusCustom**: An object of custom elements to add to the status bar.
 - **tabSize**: If set, customize the tab size.
 Defaults to `2`.
 - **toolbar**: If set to `false`, hide the toolbar.
 Defaults to the [array of icons](#toolbar-icons).
 - **toolbarTips**: If set to `false`, disable toolbar button tips.
 Defaults to `true`.